 For example, in the midst of a panic attack, benzodiazepines provide sweet, sweet relief.
 But just like any form of avoidance, they can make things much worse in the long-term.
 I’ve seen benzodiazepines undermine people’s ability to learn or use other coping skills to deal with their panic or anxiety symptoms, and ultimately diminish their self-confidence.

 I’ve also seen people really struggle with benzodiazepine dependence and withdrawal.
-They start taking benzodiazepines more and more frequently because they work so quickly, and they are understandably desperate for relief.
+Some people develop dependence while take benzos as prescribed.
+For others, they start taking benzodiazepines more and more frequently because they work so quickly, and they are understandably desperate for relief.
 Normal levels of stress or anxiety start to feel overwhelming because people become used to feeling sedated.
 They may start to experience strong withdrawal symptoms on days they don’t take a benzodiazepine, including intense anxiety, which leads them to take more, and so on.
 Thus, paradoxically, the more often they take a benzodiazepine, the more anxious they feel.

 Personally, I’ve had a family member who experienced a seizure while driving due to benzodiazepine withdrawal (thankfully, they were not seriously injured, nor did they hurt anyone else).
 In addition to the horrible withdrawal syndrome, benzodiazepines are increasingly contributing to drug overdose deaths (VanHouten et al., 2019) and have been associated with increased risk of suicide (Dodd et al., 2017).